crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/kubernetes_audit.md

 title: Kubernetes Audit
 ---

-This module allows `CrowdSec` to expose an HTTP server that can be used by a Kubernetes cluster to send its [audit logs](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/).
+This module allows the `Security Engine` to expose an HTTP server that can be used by a Kubernetes cluster to send its [audit logs](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/).

 ## Configuration example